Perazza/AI-IR/README.md

-# AI-Investor-Relations

-Using GPT API to get investor relations data as a scraper script
+Using LLM models API to get investor relations data as a scraper script